defeated/elasticsearch-logstash-mysql/README.md

   AND updated_at < NOW()
 ```

-and upserts the results in Elasticsearch.
+and then upsert the results in Elasticsearch.

 ---